Cyprus warbler

-The Cyprus warbler (Curruca melanothorax) is a typical warbler which breeds only on Cyprus.
+The Cyprus warbler (Curruca melanothorax) is a warbler species in the family Sylviidae which breeds only on Cyprus.
 This small passerine bird is a short-distance migrant, and winters in Israel, Jordan and Egypt.

+The Cyprus warbler was first formally described in 1872 by the English clergyman, Bible scholar, traveller and ornithologist Henry Baker Tristram with its type locality given as En-Gedi in Palestine.
+It was formerly classified in the genus Sylvia but this genus is split into two distinctive clades, and most of the species formerly classified in Sylvia were move to the genus Curruca.

 Like most Curruca species, it has distinct male and female plumages.
 The adult male is a small typical warbler with a grey back, black head, white malar streaks ("moustaches"), and, uniquely among typical warblers, underparts heavily streaked with black.
 The female is mainly grey above, with a greyer head, and whitish with only light spotting.
 The Cyprus warbler's song is fast and rattling, and is similar to that of the Sardinian warbler.